Brendan Gallagher: Why Barbados against mighty All Blacks will be no rum do

 Well that’s the dream the Bajans are currently living out.
 The late Commonwealth Games call-up was a tad unexpected but 18 months ago they did draw up a programme designed to give them just a sniff of reaching the Olympic tournament in Rio 2016, which is not quite as bonkers as it might sound.

-Obviously they will have no chance whatsoever of qualifying via the IRB Series which will contribute four of the 12 teams but in theory if they could win the Americas qualifying tournament next year – in effect beat Canada and USA and possibly Argentina if the Pumas don’t qualify via the IRB Series – it could happen.
+Obviously they will have no chance whatsoever of qualifying via the IRB Series which will contribute four of the 12 teams but in theory if they could win the Americas qualifying tournament next year – in effect beat and and possibly Argentina if the Pumas don’t qualify via the IRB Series – it could happen.
 OK, that’s probably a 100-1 shot at best but just occasionally rank outsiders have their day.

 In the meantime back to the training and “living the dream.”
 Leon Driscoll, a formidably fit looking crew-cutted gym manager and instructor from Chichester, and lawyer Marcus Harewood, a flanker with Sutton Coldfield, worked the lads like dogs.
 Every minute needs to count but at least they dispensed with the truly horrible bit first.